 You may not want to spend your free time working on a budget, but there is no better way to make your money last than to be intentional about its use.
 Without a spending plan, you could find yourself running through your cash in no time.

 The good news is that the digital age has made it easier than ever to keep track of your money.
 One of our favorite tools for doing this is a program called YNAB (You Need A Budget), which helps you track spending, and create and live within a budget.

 Senior discounts are one of the best parts of getting older.
 Once you hit a certain age — often 55 or 60 — you can start getting discounted meals, travel, tickets and more.
 Use these reduced prices to make money last longer in retirement.

-To get started, check out our stories on senior discounts from:
+To get started, check out:

 3. Move to a smaller house